Reduce your debts

 The first action to take if you’re struggling to pay your debt is contact the lender and see if you can re-negotiate the debt payments.

-FMs can act on your behalf and have access to staff who deal with hardship in banks and other lenders.
-They can also help you dispute the loan if they feel that is has been leant irresponsibly and lodge a complaint with the respective disputes resolution scheme of the lender.
+Financial mentors can act on your behalf and have access to staff at banks and lenders who deal with hardship.
+They can also help you dispute the loan if they feel that it has been lent irresponsibly and lodge a complaint with the respective disputes resolution scheme of the lender.

 There are four of these in New Zealand: the Financial Dispute Resolution Service, Financial Services Complaints Ltd, the Banking Ombudsman, and the Insurance and Financial Services Ombudsman Scheme.

-Utilities Disputes can assist with issues with power problems and the Telecommunications Disputes Resolution is the scheme to go to if you have an issue with your phone and/or internet provider.
-You can find out more information and how to make a claim on their respective websites.
+Utilities Disputes can assist with issues with power problems and the Telecommunications Disputes Resolution deal with disputes with your phone and/or internet provider.

 What if a debt collector becomes involved?